 So, let's finally answer that critical question: "Can you inject cold insulin straight from the fridge?".
 And, most importantly, what happens if you do?

-4AllFamily Insulin Coolers and Organizers for Diabetics
+4AllFamily USA Insulin Coolers and Organizers for Diabetics

 Can you Inject Cold Insulin?